rse/vdo-ninja-trampoline/README.md

   - **receiver**:
     the OBS Studio "Browser Source" receiving the video/audio stream of a particular sender.
+  - **collector**:
+    the OBS Studio "Browser Source" receiving the video/audio streams of all senders at once.
   - **director**:
     the director of the online event in order to control the senders and interact with the senders.